Testsuite configuration reference Beta

 file-mapper

 When test atoms are not files, Smarter Testing cannot determine which test files belong to which test atom.
-The file-mapper creates a mapping of test atoms to related test files.
+The file-mapper command creates a mapping of test atoms to related test files.

 -